Go to JKU Homepage

 POLYMERIC MATERIALS & POLYMER SCIENCE FOR SUSTAINABLE DEVELOPMENT TECHNOLOGIES Johannes Kepler University Linz (A), March 2010

-“The most distinguished academic responsibility in engineering disciplines is to serve the education and the development of qualified professionals for industry and science, for public positions, and - last but not least - the next generation of academicians.
+“The most distinguished academic responsibility in engineering disciplines is to serve the education and the development of qualified professionals for industry and science, for public positions, and - last but not least - the next generation of academics.

-R. W. Lang, Inauguration Lecture at JKU Linz (March 15, 2010)
+R. W. Lang, Inaugural Lecture at the JKU Linz (March 15, 2010)